steveliles/vagrant-boxes/debian-android-studio/README.md

 # Android Development Environment

 This vagrant box is a very spare 32bit Debian Linux running the minimalist XFCE window manager.
+On boot XFCE is started automatically and the 'vagrant' user is automatically logged in.

+The box is set up as described in the vagrant docs for a typical vagrant box, so there is a 'vagrant' user with password 'vagrant', with password-less sudo.
+The root user password is also 'vagrant'.

-The base-box contains nothing more than that, so the Vagrantfile installs:
+The base-box contains nothing more than that, so the Vagrantfile
+installs:

 * A better terminal editor (lxterminal)
 * A bunch of handy tools such as git, svn and curl